choco-cupcake/AlgotradingGlassdoorStrategy/README.md

 #### The plan here is to:
 - Crawl all the data needed from Glassdoor, Google, TradingView stock screener - mainly Node.js
 - Formulate ideas and check correlations and other metrics in Python
-- If the strategy shows signs of an alpha, go on inspecting the logic
+- If the strategy shows signs of an alpha, go on inspecting and defining the logic, to eventually build the portfolio management application interfacing with a funded trading account
-- Build the portfolio management application interfacing with a funded live broker account
+- If it doesn't, the most likely option here, don't push it.
+Just polish the repo and go on with the next project.